-Environment Planet Earth The Sad Irony of Using Dawn to Clean Oiled Birds By Shea Gunther Writer University of New Hampshire Rochester Institute of Technology University of Southern Maine Shea Gunther is a writer, entrepreneur, and podcaster living in Portland, Maine.
-He covers topics such as renewable energy, climate change, and nature. our editorial process Shea Gunther Updated May 02, 2020 An oiled gannet is cleaned at the Theodore Oiled Wildlife Rehabilitation Center June 17, 2010.
+Environment Planet Earth The Sad Irony of Using Dawn to Clean Oiled Birds By Shea Gunther Shea Gunther Writer University of New Hampshire Rochester Institute of Technology University of Southern Maine Shea Gunther is a writer, entrepreneur, and podcaster living in Portland, Maine.
+He covers topics such as renewable energy, climate change, and nature.
+Learn about our editorial process Updated May 2, 2020 An oiled gannet is cleaned at the Theodore Oiled Wildlife Rehabilitation Center June 17, 2010.
 Deepwater Horizon Response / Flickr / CC BY-ND 2.0 Share Twitter Pinterest Email Planet Earth Conservation Weather Outdoors If you search the Internet for "Dawn dish soap", the second link that pops up on Google is for a page on their website titled "Dawn Saving Wildlife: Oil Spill Clean Up".
 A visit to their main website turns up a prominent link titled "Dawn Saves Wildlife".
 The Washington Post just wrote a story about how Dawn is the go-to soap for workers cleaning up oil-covered birds.
 The dish soap is gentle enough to not sting the eyes of the animals being cleaned and has been used since the '70s.
 Procter & Gamble sent 7,000 bottles of Dawn to the Gulf of Mexico to help clean up birds covered in BP's oil.
 Dawn has capitalized on this PR goldmine and runs commercials and social media campaigns highlighting the cleanup.
 The sad irony of the whole thing is that Dawn is petroleum-based.
 Every bottle of Dawn used to clean a bird actually adds to our nation's demand for oil.
 Not only are we using an oil-based product to clean oiled birds, but we're increasing the incentives for companies to drill for more oil, making it more likely that there will be another spill.
 Which, incidentally, will be great for Dawn's marketing.
 It's one big beautifully incestuous circle.
 Ben Busy-Collins, founder and CEO of Ballard Organics Soap Co., thinks we need to break that circle and recently sent 1,000 bottles of Ballard's plant-based cleaners to animal rescue groups around the Gulf of Mexico.
 Me, I'm a Seventh Generation guy.